thorchain/Yggdrasil-protocol/docs/whitepaper-en.md

 One important property of the THORChain sharding approach is that as the number of shards grows, the number of validators required becomes relatively large.
 Because of this and the multi-shard overlap, the validator sets themselves can actually be quite small.
 In fact, we can consider this algorithm as having validator sets with as few as one node each.

 ### Performance Estimation
 THORChain requires a large number of validators, which are selected by bonding a minimum amount.
-The first cryptocurrency known to use masternodes was Dash.
+The first cryptocurrency known to use masternodes was Dash [6].
 Let’s use Dash to consider a preliminary performance estimation for the THORChain sharding approach.
 In Dash, there are currently 4000 validators.
 With this many bonded validators, the THORChain algorithm could maintain 30 shards, assuming one-node validator sets.
 Since each validator need only validate three shards, this means bandwidth, space, and computational requirements are reduced by 90%.
 For a cross-shard transfer to happen, a 2/3 majority would be needed from the sending shard and a transaction would be submitted to the receiving shard.
 Then the shared validators between the two shards would vote on whether to approve or deny the transfer.
 Afterward the second vote, there would be a waiting period where 2/3 of the validators on the receiving shard could vote to override an approval and burn the bonds of the shared validators.
 In either case, a 2/3 majority in the receiving shard would send a message to the sending shard the final status (accepted or declined).
 This 2/3 majority is not intended to due validation themselves but the intention is that enough time is given so that if anybody notices a discrepancy, the validators could be informed and look into this.
 Each of these voting mechanisms is meant to prevent the minting of tokens.
 Furthermore, the shared validators can earn a transaction fee by participating in cross-chain transfers incentivizing them to approve legitimate transfers.